ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Limitations

-\paragraph{Grammar expressiveness.} Current grammar support is limited to choice and boolean constraints.
-Full context-free grammar (CFG) support---enabling JSON Schema validation, regex constraints, and arbitrary structured output---requires porting a PDA-based engine (such as llguidance~\cite{llguidance}) to \texttt{no\_std}.
-I estimate this at approximately two weeks of engineering effort.
+\paragraph{Grammar expressiveness.} Current grammar support covers choice constraints, NFA-based regex, a JSON structural grammar, and JSON-Schema-constrained generation.
+Full context-free grammar (CFG) support---arbitrary recursive structured output---requires porting a PDA-based engine (such as llguidance~\cite{llguidance}) to \texttt{no\_std}, which I estimate at approximately two weeks of engineering effort.

 \paragraph{Benchmark breadth and methodology.} Three caveats apply to the evaluation: (1)~per-model verbalizer choice was made post-hoc---Qwen and Llama 3 use Safe/Dangerous (single-token in their tokenizers), Mistral is forced to Yes/No because ``Dangerous'' is multi-token in SentencePiece (\S\ref{sec:verbalizer-limit}).
 A pre-registered verbalizer-selection protocol would harden the claim.
 (2)~$\alpha$ values reported in $\alpha$ sweeps were chosen by inspecting the same benchmark on which they are reported.
 A held-out validation set for $\alpha$ selection would replace test-set tuning with a principled deployment procedure.
 (3)~the OS-action benchmark used for component-level pipeline ablation (260 prompts) was author-labeled and the hand-rule heuristics were iteratively tuned against it; it is reported only in the companion paper~\cite{animaos-mcp} for the gateway-level evaluation.
 ToxicChat (n=1{,}000), HarmBench (n=400), and XSTest (n=450) are independent human-annotated benchmarks that mitigate the risk of label optimization, and the multi-model evaluation (Qwen 2.5-7B, Llama 3 8B, Mistral 7B) addresses single-model overfitting concerns from the v1 draft.